-Bornstein & Song has been researching the FSSI since its inception in June 2010 as it was applied to the GSA Pilot FSSI Program for Schedule 75 Office Supplies (OS2).
+Bornstein & Song has been researching the FSSI since its inception as it was applied to the GSA Pilot FSSI Program for Schedule 75 Office Supplies (OS2).
 The research concluded that the FSSI was detrimental for small businesses, jobs, and the US Economy.
 Bornstein & Song decided to develop this website as an informational tool to alert the federal government and the federal contracting community of the dangers of the FSSI in its present form.

-Bornstein & Song was motivated to develop this website in response to the federal government’s decision to implement and make Mandatory the FSSI for annual federal government procurement of $500+ billion.
+Bornstein & Song developed this website in response to the federal government’s decision to implement and make Mandatory the FSSI for annual federal government procurement of $500+ billion.
 The FSSI decision was clearly defined in the December 5, 2012 Office of Management & Budget (OMB) “Memorandum for the Heads of Executive Departments and Agencies - Improving Acquisition through Strategic Sourcing”.

 The OMB Memo made it clear that FSSI would be made mandatory for federal agency purchasing of goods and services.
 According to the Office of Federal Procurement Policy at the OMB, "Mandatory is what we're moving toward.
 There will be winners and losers, and not all who want to sell to the government can sell to the government."

 There is an immediate sense of urgency as GSA intends to implement 10 new FSSIs in FY 2013-2014, beginning with the Janitorial/ Sanitation Products (JanSan) and Maintenance, Repair, and Operations Supplies (MRO), and Building Maintenance and Operations (BMO), Office Supplies (OS3).

 All businesses selling to the federal government are vulnerable as the government implements FSSI on a Mandatory basis across all federal government spending.
 Bornstein & Song determined that the FSSI was going mostly unnoticed and the soon-to-be-affected federal contractors were unaware of the implications of this controversial and risky policy.